lanoid/react-typescript-jest/README.md

 # Boilerplate Project

 A simple boilerplate project which allows rapid creation of react projects with typescript/jest/enzyme/sass.
+All compiled using https://parceljs.org/

 ## Setup

 `npm i`

+Parcel will attempt to run the project on http://localhost:1234

 ## Run